Minnesota has won an NCAA record 17 consecutive road games.

 Minnesota capped a perfect season with its second-straight NCAA title.

-The 2013-14 season marked Nadine Muzerall's third season as an assistant coach with the Minnesota coaching staff after she joined the staff in October 2011.
+The 2014-15 season marks Nadine Muzerall's fourth season as an assistant coach with the Minnesota coaching staff after she joined the staff in October 2011.
 Muzerall, who played for Minnesota from 1997-2001, has been involved in hockey since leaving the University of Minnesota.
 She took on her first coaching job in the college ranks when she joined Minnesota for the 2011-12 season.
 Muzerall works with the Minnesota forwards and is heavily involved in recruiting.

 "As an alum, I feel tremendous pride in being given the opportunity to coach college hockey at the University of Minnesota," said Muzerall.
 "There couldn't be a better place for me to coach a game I love, for a team I have honored since the beginning, with coaches for whom I have the utmost respect, and in a place I have felt as home since I was 18."